isc-projects/kea/doc/sphinx/arm/admin.rst

 ``backend``.
 Additional, non-mandatory options may be specified.
 The currently supported commands are:

--  ``db-init`` — initializes a new database schema.
-This is useful during a new Kea installation.
-The database is initialized to the latest version supported by the version of the software being installed.
-   Called automatically on startup or reconfiguration of Kea DHCP servers if required.
+-  ``db-init`` — initializes a new database schema, which is useful during a new Kea installation.
+The new database is updated to match the Kea version being installed. :iscman:`kea-admin` is automatically invoked with this command if a missing schema is detected during startup or reconfiguration of Kea DHCP servers.

 -  ``db-version`` — reports the database backend version number.
 This is not necessarily equal to the Kea version number, as each backend